Spaten Brewery History

 Munich has quite a special flair.
 A mixture of history, culture, leisure, cosiness and openness.
 Here the pulsating spirit of the age is united with noticeable tradition.
 And there is no other city in the world which so clearly stands as a synonym for beer and beer culture as Munich.

 For visitors from all over the world, Munich is always a fascinating destination offering many experiences.
 They value the cosy but stylish atmosphere of this city.
 Whether at the Oktoberfest, the largest folk festival in the world, in one of the beautiful beer gardens or in the numerous pubs, restaurants and cafes – hospitality, a friendly atmosphere and good beer are at home here.

-The Spaten-Franziskaner brewery is a symbol of this special Munich flair and knows how to communicate this hospitality and beer competence to the whole world.
-The history of the Spaten or Spaten-Franziskaner brewery, the oldest brewery in Munich, has been linked to the city for almost 600 years.
+The Spaten brewery or its correct name Spaten-Franziskaner brewery is a symbol of this special Munich flair and knows how to communicate this hospitality and beer competence to the whole world.
+The history of the Spaten-Franziskaner brewery, the oldest brewery in Munich, has been linked to the city for almost 600 years.